 - Daily affirmations, I am …

-Starting to ask yourself what you can be grateful for, emphasizes that there are amazing things around you.
-This can be as big as having a loving family or as small as seeing a bird that you like or feeling a cold refreshing breath on your face.
+Starting by asking yourself what you can be grateful for emphasises that there are amazing things around you.
+This can be as big as having a loving family, or as small as seeing a bird that you like or feeling a cold refreshing breath on your face.

 —Angela Mavridis, founder and CEO of Tribal Foods, a company that produces organic grass-fed protein patties.

-What do I have to do in order to feel tonight that this was a nice, productive, fruitfull exiting day?
-This means for everybody something else.
-For me, it is here about balance.
-I need to have the feeling that I got holistically better.
-This can mean for me going to the gym and lift heavy, or go to the library and work on my dream.
+What do I have to do to feel tonight that this was a nice, productive, fruitful, and exciting day?
+This means for everybody, something else.
+For me, it is about balance.
+I need to have the feeling that I get holistically better.
+This can mean for me going to the gym and lift heavy weights, or going to the library and working on my dream.

-It also means doing something that is fun.
-Have an exciting date, make the life of someone around you a little bit better.
+It also means doing something fun.
+Have a new date, or make the life of someone around you a little bit better.
 It also means doing something just for you.
-Maybe watch a movie, get a fly new shirt.
-The idea behind this questions is to feel out what your idea is of a perfect day and how you can design a life that aligns with your true values and wishes.
+Maybe watching a movie, or getting a fly new shirt.
+The idea behind these questions is to feel out what your idea is of a perfect day, and how you can design a life that aligns with your true values and wishes.

-In here you write down how you are.
+Here you write down how you are.
 What are you feeling, what is going on inside your brain?
-In my opinion becoming an expert on your inner life is a necessity when you want to achieve anything and if you want to have the chance of living happily.
+In my opinion, becoming an expert on your inner life is a necessity when you want to achieve anything, and if you want to have the chance of living happily.

-Beeing unclear about why you do things, will result in you doing completely the wrong things.
-For example, if you feel undervalued, and un appreciated you might take completely different career choices.
+Being unclear about why you do things will result in you doing the wrong things completely.
+For example, if you feel undervalued and unappreciated, you might make completely different career choices.

-Maybe you become a doctor in order to become validated by society and not because it is your heart’s desire, instead of doing pottery.
-The point I am trying to make is that by listening closely to your emotions you are able to avoid habits and decisions that are bad for you.
+Maybe you become a doctor to become validated by society and not because it is your heart’s desire, instead of doing pottery.
+The point I am trying to make is that by listening carefully to your emotions, you can avoid habits and decisions that are bad for you.

 Not listening to your pain and your needs makes you very vulnerable to bad habits such as alcoholism, avoidance, or distraction.
-If you face your true feelings however you can maneuver your behavior consciously and you can make conscious decisions for your life.
+If you face your true feelings; however, you can manoeuvre your behaviour consciously, and you can make conscious decisions for your life.

-Also, a great advantage is that you can look back in your journal to darker, or happier times and reread what you did differently back then.
-Either to realize what new behaviors are not good for you or to see what you have stopped that was giving you happiness and fulfillment.
+Also, a great advantage is that you can look back in your journal to darker, or happier times, and reread what you did differently back then.
+Either to realise what new behaviours are not good for you or to see what you have stopped that was giving you happiness and fulfilment.

-The night section asks you to reflect on 3 things that were amazing that day.
+The night section asks you to reflect on three things that were amazing that day.

-Again life is not so much about actual results, but about perception in my opinion.
-The amount of what we have and what we are is less decisive than in what way we evaluate our pursuits.
-Forcing yourself to write down 3 things changes your perception of your life, each day, a little bit.
+Again, life is not so much about actual results, but about perception, in my opinion.
+The amount of what we have and what we are is less decisive than in what way we evaluate our pursuits—forcing yourself to write down three things that change your perception of your life, each day, a little bit.

 Often people with depression think they have nothing good in their life.
-Here you are forced to write down three things.
-This can be as small as that you saw a nice butterfly or even that you made your bed.
-Click here to read my article why making your bed results in more happiness.
+Here, you are forced to write down three things.
+This can be as small as the fact that you saw a nice butterfly, or even that you made your bed.
+Click here to read my article on why making your bed results in more happiness.